-We strive here to reduce the overall environmental impact and the reliance on imports, and to improve the quality of foods by introducing a host of new raw materials for the production of food.
+In this action we strive to reduce the overall environmental impact and the reliance on imports, and to improve the quality of foods by introducing a host of new raw materials for the production of food.

 Finding ways to process lower organisms (microorganisms, algae, insects, molluscs and krill) efficiently into high-quality food ingredients.
 This requires overcoming a number of important technical and cultural (e.g. under what conditions will consumers consider and even choose food made from these lower organisms) hurdles.